riiapangilinan/TheDonutHole/README.md

     *   Add items to the cart.
     *   Increase/decrease item quantities.
     *   Remove items from the cart.
-    *   Cart data is stored in the user's session.
+    *   Cart data is persisted in the database, linked to the user's account.
 *   **User Authentication:**
     *   User registration with email and password.
     *   User login.